Seattle man dies after fall on Mt. Hood

-A 32-year-old Seattle man died after a fall at Mt.
-Hood on Friday.

-The man, whose identity has not been revealed to give authorities time to notify his family, fell near the Hogsback climbing area around 11:30 a.m. on Friday.
+GOVERNMENT CAMP, Ore. -- A 32-year-old Seattle man died after a fall late Friday morning on Mount Hood.
+His identity has not been revealed to give authorities time to notify his family.

+He fell from a section near the summit called the Pearly Gates, at the top of the Hogsback, the standard route for most who climb the mountain, according to Steve Rollins with Portland Mountain Rescue.

+"It's really unfortunate that when you work so hard to rescue somebody and the outcome isn't what you'd like to see," he said.

-The man slid about 600 feet down steep terrain and landed next to Devil's Kitchen.
-Steve Rollins of Portland Mountain Rescue said the man was on the "standard climbing route."
+The man slid about 600 feet down steep terrain below what's called Devil's Kitchen.

+"During a spring day like this it's not uncommon to see a couple hundred people trying to climb Mount Hood," said Rollins.

 © 2017 KGW-TV